 It’s no secret that the United States has a lot of prisoners.
-In fact, America contains the lion’s share of prisoners, witha quarter of the world’s known prison population behind bars in the U.S. As of 2016, approximately 2.3 million Americans are incarcerated.
-While Brian Gabriel do guarantee all citizens the right to a fair trial, studies have found that a significant number of prisoners may be serving sentences they do not deserve.
+In fact, America contains the lion’s share of prisoners, with a quarter of the world’s known prison population behind bars in the U.S. As of 2016, approximately 2.3 million Americans are incarcerated.
+While in the U.S. citizens are granted all the rights to a fair trial, studies have found that a significant number of prisoners may be serving sentences they do not deserve.

 The best way to avoid a wrongful conviction is to invest in quality legal counsel as soon as possible after being accused of or arrested for an offense.
 At The Law Office of Gabriel & Gabriel, Attorney Brian P. Gabriel devotes his career to protecting the rights of criminal defendants and upholding the presumption of innocence.

 Why Are There Wrongful Convictions in the U.S.?

 The issue of wrongful convictions is widespread.
 Unfortunately, several factors may contribute to wrongful convictions, and one or more of these factors may be present in any case.
 Defendants may not be able to avoid some of these factors on their own.
 However, experienced counsel may be able to mitigate the likelihood of the following factors being present in your case.

 While many police officers go above and beyond to aid the justice system, some police officers may be responsible for hiding, altering, or fabricating evidence; lying on the witness stand; or making deals with prosecutors or other parties in return for made-up testimony.

 Additionally, it’s not only defendants who may tamper with witnesses.
 Some police officers may intimidate or threaten witnesses, coerce confessions, or manipulate eyewitness testimony.
 When police officers fail to provide the facts and actively work to distort them, false convictions are more likely to occur since juries typically regard law enforcement officers as reliable sources of information.